TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 <img src="/blog-tracing-slow.png">

-For those who don't know, you can generate a trace from typescript with the following
+For those who don't know, you can generate a trace from TypeScript with the following:

 ```
 tsc --generatetrace trace